terotests/robowatch/README.md

 ## debounce

-Wait some seconds before starting
+Debounce will some seconds before starting.
+If new events arrive the startup is delayed N seconds more.

 ```
  debounce 3 "waiting 3 seconds"